-Object permanence is linked to separation anxiety and starts at 6-8 months and becomes permanent at 16-18 months.
-It is a period of rapid cognitive development.
+Object permanence, a period of rapid cognitive development is often linked to separation anxiety.
+Starting at 6-8 months it becomes permanent at 16-18 months.

-In the first year, Babies discover everything has a life of its own even if it is out of sight.
-Objects appear to disappear and reappear.
+In the first year, babies are discovering everything has a life of its own even if it is out of sight.
+Objects puzzulingly seem to appear, disappear and reappear.

-Infancy is characterized by extreme egocentrism, where the child has no understanding of the world other than their own current point of view.
-The main development during this stage is the understanding that objects exist and events occur in the world independently of one’s own actions (‘the object concept’, or ‘object permanence’).
+Babies are extremely egocentric with no understanding of the world other than their own current point of view.
+During this stage the baby’s understanding is, objects exist and events occur in the world independently of their own actions (‘the object concept’, or ‘object permanence’).

-Object permanence means knowing that an object still exists, even if it is hidden.
-It requires the ability to form a mental representation of the object.
+Object permanence means knowing an object still exists, even if it is hidden out of sight.
+Requiring the ability (on the baby’s part) to form a mental representation of the object.

-For example, if you place a toy under a blanket, the child who has achieved object permanence knows it is there and can actively seek it.
-At the beginning of this stage the child behaves as if the toy had simply disappeared.
-The attainment of object permanence generally signals the transition to the next stage of development (preoperational).
+For example, placing a toy under a blanket, the baby who has achieved object permanence knows it is still there and can actively look for it.
+At the beginning of this stage the baby is behaving as if the toy has simply disappeared.
+The attainment of object permanence is signalling the transition to the next stage of development (preoperational).